corvusdeinanis/timer-zen-writing-app/README.md

 From my site,
 This tiny web thingamajig is clean, no clutter, and lets you type without backspacing.
 Write first, edit later!
 Made a typo?
 That's okay, just keep moving forward.
 You can always fix it later.
 Write in a flow.
 Get the text out of your system and refine it later.

+(more credit to the dozens of StackOverflow answers I read than to me, honestly.)

 ## Uses

 Can be used for journaling.
 I think this is a solid use case.
 Use it as a means of cathartic venting, void-shouting